 Governor John Baldacci talks about opportunities Pine Tree Zones for the workforce below.
 PTZ’s have created thousands of jobs in Maine.
 To the right Baldacci declares a PTZ for a ship company.
 Photos by Ramona du Houx Summer 2008 Article and photos by Ramona du Houx The Department of Economic and Community Development (DECD) announced that six manufacturing companies based […]

 Governor John Baldacci talks about opportunities Pine Tree Zones for the workforce below.
 PTZ’s have created thousands of jobs in Maine.
 To the right Baldacci declares a PTZ for a ship company.
 Photos by Ramona du Houx

-Article by Ramona du Houx
+Article and photos by Ramona du Houx

 The Department of Economic and Community Development (DECD) announced that six manufacturing companies based in Southern Maine have recently received Pine Tree Development Zone certification.
 The Pine Tree Zone program is a performance-based tax incentive initiative to stimulate growth in targeted business sectors in order to strengthen the economy and create quality jobs for Maine people.

 DECD Commissioner John Richardson said, “The Pine Tree Development Zones are one of our state’s great initiatives that help support Maine’s manufacturing.
 These companies are a great example and their expansion will considerably increase the state’s manufacturing capacity.”

 “The impact of the Pine Tree Zone incentive program on our economy and these growing companies is significant,” said Brian Doyle, the business development specialist for the region.
 “The expansion of various manufacturing companies and the subsequent job creation is testimony to the program’s success.”
 Doyle, in his role for DECD, worked closely with the manufacturing companies to help facilitate the application process and collaboration of local officials.